Kleihauer–Betke test: Test details

 The KB test is the standard method of quantitating fetal–maternal hemorrhage (FMH).
 It takes advantage of the differential resistance of fetal hemoglobin to acid.
 A standard blood smear is prepared from the mother's blood and exposed to an acid bath.
 This removes adult hemoglobin, but not fetal hemoglobin, from the red blood cells.
 Subsequent staining, using Shepard's method, makes fetal cells (containing fetal hemoglobin) appear rose-pink in color, while adult red blood cells are only seen as "ghosts".
 2,000 cells are counted under the microscope and a percentage of fetal to maternal cells is calculated.

 In those with positive tests, follow up testing at a postpartum check should be done to rule out the possibility of a false positive.
 This could be caused by a hemoglobinopathy in the mother which causes persistent elevation of fetal hemoglobin, e.g. sickle cell trait.

 Comparison with other more expensive or technologically advanced methods such as flow cytometry has shown that the KB stain, like the more advanced methods, is sensitive in its detection of FMH.
+However, publications have shown that in comparison with flow cytometry methods, the KB Test overestimates FMH due to false positive results when F-cells are present in the maternal blood sample.
 Background counting errors can result in estimates of as much as 5 mL fetal blood loss when there actually is no such blood loss, but standard methods available in most laboratories admit an extremely low probability of the return of a false positive when more severe FMH has taken place.

 Original Technique

 Method

-Thin smears are prepared from capillary blood or venous blood collected into anticoagulants such as heparine, oxalate, citrate, or EDTA.
-Smears are air dried between 10–60 minutes, fixed in 80 vol% ethanol for 5 min at 20-22 °C, rinsed with tap water, and air dried.
+Thin smears are prepared from capillary blood or venous blood collected into anticoagulants such as heparin, oxalate, citrate, or EDTA.
+Smears are air dried between 10 and 60 minutes, fixed in 80 vol% ethanol for 5 min at 20-22 °C, rinsed with tap water, and air dried.
 Films are then immersed in the citrate-phosphate buffer for 5 minutes at 37 °C and gently agitated for about 3 minutes.
 Slides are rinsed with tap water, dried, and stained with Ehrlich's acid hematoxylin for 3 min, rinsed with water, and dried again.
 They are counterstained with erythrosine for 3 min.
 After a final rinse, films are dried and examined under light microscopy.